j-alarcon/resmos/README.md

 <strong>This PWA has been developed using HTML, CSS and JavaScript</strong>, in order to practice and develop my skills in these languages.
+All the portraits used are created by <a href="https://openai.com/dall-e-2/">DALL-E 2</a>.
 It has offline functionality so you are able to use it without an internet connection, but keep in mind that only works properly with Google Chrome.

 Have you ever played rock-paper-scissors before?
 Are you tired of picking always the same three options?
 This is probably your game.
 Let's react!